peremartra/Rearchitecting-LLMs/CH02/README.md

-# Rearchitecting LLMs - Chapter 2
+# Tailoring LLM Architectures - Chapter 2

 ## Rearchitecting an LLM: A hands-on introduction